 - 2.5% Ethereum – XBT ETN

-I’m pretty satisfied of this portfolio except for the crypto-currency part.
-I’ve been investing in crypto-currencies for only one month and I already don’t like it.
+I am very satisfied with this portfolio except for the crypto-currency part.
+I have been investing in crypto-currencies for only one month and I already do not like it.
 The volatility is way too high.
-Once they are back to earning, I’m going to sell both and transfer to an European bond ETF, probably from Ishares.
+Once they are back to earning, I will sell both and transfer to a European bond ETF, probably from Ishares.

 In total, my net worth is now 54’279.49 CHF.

-As for January, it should be good, just a few gifts to buy.
-I expect a good saving rate.
+As for January, it should be good.
+Indeed, I have just a few gifts to buy.
+Therefore, I expect a good saving rate.
 However, I have been proven wrong about my prediction more often than not.
 So we will see about that.

-What about you ?
-How was your December ?
+What about you?
+How was your December 2018?